darajava/klass-loader/README.md

 export default Component;
  ```

 This minimal setup will apply the corresponding classes in a file called `styles.css` in the same directory as the component.
 (LESS may come later, it needs experimentation).
-An example heirarchy is shown here:
+An example hierarchy is shown here:

 ```
 src
 ├── App.js
 │   └── views
 │       ├── NoStyleButton
 │       │   ├── NoStyleButton.js
 │       ├── Progress
 │       │   ├── Progress.js
 │       │   └── styles.css
 │       ├── Question
 │       │   ├── Question.js
 │       │   ├── Answer.js
 │       │   └── styles.css
 ```

 A component *requires* a corresponding stylesheet in the same directory only if the component declares a `klass` attribute as shown above.
 If there are multiple components in the same folder, they will all be based on the same stylesheet.